 Creating and funding special needs trusts

 If the assets in a special needs trust came from a source other than the trust beneficiary, there are very few requirements.
 As long as the trust beneficiary cannot directly access the trust assets and the trustee is not required to make distributions to the beneficiary, the assets in the trust will not affect the beneficiary’s eligibility for SSI or Medicaid.

-The most common approach to creating a special needs trust is authorized by 42 U.S.C. § 1396p(d)(4)(A) (which is why these are often referred to as “D4A” trusts) and WAC 182-516-0120.
+The most common approach to creating a special needs trust to hold the beneficiary’s property is authorized by 42 U.S.C. § 1396p(d)(4)(A) (which is why these are often referred to as “D4A” trusts) and WAC 182-516-0120.
 It is available only for beneficiaries who are disabled and under age 65 when the trust is created and funded.
 This approach used to require that the trust be established by a parent, grandparent, guardian or court, which meant the beneficiary could not directly create the trust.
-But, since December 13, 2016, a competent beneficiary can also establish the trust.
+But, since December 13, 2016, a competent beneficiary, or an agent of the beneficiary designated by a power of attorney, can also establish the trust.
 This kind of trust must provide that the state will be paid back upon the death of the beneficiary for everything Medicaid covered for the beneficiary during the beneficiary’s life, but only to the extent of any funds remaining in the trust when the beneficiary dies.